Marieilona/pdsnd_github/README.md

 *Bikeshare_2.py* is a python script which runs the whole program.

 The bikeshare data have been provided by Udacity in three csv-files for each city named *chicago.csv*, *new_york_city.csv* and *washington.csv*.
 All the files are attached in the repository.

+### Limitations and future work
+This code is just the beginning of a small program and should be refactored to improve the quality of the code.